Mercerenies/latitude/spec/i_syntax_and_semantics/ch5_literals.md

 A numerical literal will result in a clone of the number object.
 The resulting cloned object will have a primitive field containing the numerical value of the literal.
-Note that the at-brace syntax `@(..., ...)` is also a numerical literal, which results in a complex number whose real part is listed first and whose imaginary part is listed second.

 A string literal will result in a clone of the string object.
 The resulting cloned object will have a primitive field containing the